 Students receiving instruction on an instrument are involved in Suzuki classes twice a week, once for group lessons and once for an individual lesson.
 Group repertoire classes (30 minutes) and group theory/reading/ensemble classes (30 minutes) meet either Mondays (cello, viola and violin) or Thursday (piano).
 Exact class times for both lessons are determined by the level of the student.
 Generally, the classes for beginners are from 4:30p.m. – 5:35p.m.
 Individual lessons (20-60 minutes depending on level of student) are scheduled directly with the child’s teacher, based on a mutually convenient day.

-For those students (0-3 years old) enrolled in the Sound Beginnings class, it meets on Thursday mornings throughout the school year.
+For those students (0-3 years old) enrolled in the Sound Beginnings class, it meets on Monday & Tuesday mornings in Granger & Thursday mornings in Plymouth throughout the school year.

 For those students (4-5 years old) enrolled in Music and Movement class, parents may select sessions on Mondays or Thursdays.